Ilan Shor: Investigations and links to Russia

 RISE Moldova, a partner of the Organized Crime and Corruption Reporting Project (OCCRP), reports that the investment program of oligarch Ilan Shor, who fled to Russia from a prison sentence in Moldova, was funded by a former Moldovan law enforcement officer and suspected money launderer on behalf of an organized crime group who now lives in Moscow.
 In August 2023, ahead of the general election, Ilan Shor announced that he was launching a "Moldovan Village" program, under which each mayor's office would receive 20 million lei (about $1.1 million) over the next three years through his Visul meu ("My Dream") fund.
 A month later, several mayoralties signed sponsorship contracts, however not with Shor's foundation, but with 61-year-old Israeli citizen Igal Shved.
-The Information and Security Service (ISS) found out that Shved's money came from Russia and that he holds a Russian passport.
+Moldova's SIS found out that Shved's money came from Russia and that he holds a Russian passport.
 According to the ISS, in 2021, the Service for Prevention and Combating Money Laundering suspected that Victor Gutsuliak, from whom Shved received funds, previously worked in Moldovan law enforcement agencies and now lives in Russia.
 He laundered funds for the benefit of a criminal group led by Ilan Shor: his account received 166 million rubles (about two million euros) from Anastasia Dronova, who was involved in "Russian oligarchic groups linked to high-ranking individuals in Moscow."
 According to RISE Moldova, after Shved's funds were seized, Ilan Shor began using cash couriers to withdraw the money to Moldova.

 According to a Washington Post investigation in 2020, the Russian Federal Security Service (FSB) began cooperating with Shor's party.
 The political technologists bought prepaid SIM cards for disposable cellphones, advised the party to erase as much information as possible about the politician's "negative past" (WP suggests it was Shor's criminal record) and try to whitewash his image online.
 They also advised offering journalists "rewards" for deleting articles.
 Management control of Moldova's two main pro-Russian TV channels was transferred to a close associate of Shor.
 This became the politician's main platform for pushing an agenda aligned with Moscow.
 When Shor had a conflict with Moldovan authorities in 2020, the FSB helped him to transfer one of his key assets — shares in Chișinău International Airport — to Russian businessman Andrei Goncharenko.
 Shor has said he does not own the stake, but FSB documents from 2020 refer to the airport as "Shor's asset."